 Animated plots#

 Animations are generated from a list (or other iterable) of graphics objects.
 Images are produced by calling the save_image method on each input object, creating a sequence of PNG files.
 These are then assembled to various target formats using different tools.
-In particular, the convert program from ImageMagick can be used to generate an animated GIF file.
+In particular, the magick/convert program from ImageMagick can be used to generate an animated GIF file.
 FFmpeg (with the command line program ffmpeg) provides support for various video formats, but also an alternative method of generating animated GIFs.
 For browsers which support it, APNG can be used as another alternative which works without any extra dependencies.

 Warning